How to Slope Drain Lines

 After digging up our slab and fixing the slope on one of the pipes, we stopped having sewage back ups but still smelled sewer gas in our laundry room when we used the washing machine.
 After having the plumber come out once again, he determined that sewage and water were sitting in our pipes.

 We are afraid that this is an indication of another pipe that does not have the proper slope.
-Our builder keeps telling us that it is normal for sewage and water to sit in these pipes since I this a gravity fed system.
+Our builder keeps telling us that it is normal for sewage and water to sit in these pipes since this a gravity-fed system.

 Is this correct?
 The plumber that took video of our line showed us the standing water and waste an indicated that this shouldn't be happening.

 I was hoping you could help me because I don't know enough about these types of issues to know if the builder is just trying to save money by not fixing this problem.
 Any insight would be greatly appreciated."

-Because I'm a master plumber, a builder and a geologist, I feel I can speak to Jennifer's issue.
+Because I'm all of the above, I feel I can speak to Jennifer's issue.